macloo/python-adv-web-apps/docs/flask_db1.rst

     pip install flask-sqlalchemy

-We will use SQLite3 for database examples here.
+We will use SQLite for database examples here.
+Although it’s not necessary to use SQLAlchemy to interact with a SQLite database, learning to use SQLAlchemy gives you a skill set that can be applied to *any* SQL database system.

 SQLAlchemy can bridge between Python and various different SQL database systems — some of which need an additional module, or library, to be installed.
 SQLite *does not* require an additional module — the ``sqlite3`` module is included in Python 3.x. `Find other modules for other SQL databases. <https://docs.sqlalchemy.org/en/13/dialects/>`_

 .. important:: If you’re using a MySQL or PostgreSQL database, you will need to install a DBAPI module such as ``psycopg2`` (PostgreSQL) or ``PyMySQL`` (MySQL).